 I just bought an HD-stacker last week.
 Would you recommend the Winegard AP-8700 or the new LNA-200 Boost XT preamplifier?
 Thanks

 The LNA 200 is a very good preamplifier and from what I can tell so far it will certainly be a more than adequate replacement for the Winegard AP 8700 and the HDP 269 preamplifier's.
-Winegard claims the Boost preamplifier has a much higher signal input capacity than the AP 8700 so it will be less likely to be overdriven by strong signals.
+Winegard states the Boost preamplifier has a much higher signal input capacity than the AP 8700 and a lower noise level that will enhance weak signal reception.

-Two Year Update: The LNA 200 preamplifier has proven to be an excellent preamplifier.
+4 Year Update: The LNA 200 preamplifier has proved to be an excellent preamplifier.
 It performs great and the reliability is second to none.

 Left: Winegard mast mounted LNA 200 boost XT low noise preamplifier.